 - I learned that many use the spaghetti marketing strategy where they throw a variety of things at the wall and hope some sticks.

-- I learned that at any given time, 3% of the market is looking to “buy right now”, and to gear some of your marketing to them, but it’s equally as important to focus on the 97% that isn’t.
+- I learned that at any given time, 3% of the market is looking to “buy right now,” and that while you should gear some of your marketing to them, it’s equally as important to focus on the 97% that isn’t.

 - I learned that it’s important to take your customers by the hand.